microsoft/TypeScript-wiki/Breaking-Changes.md

 ```

 #### Strict Mode Parsing for Class Declarations and Class Expressions
-ECMAScript 2015 Language Specification (ECMA-262 6<sup>th</sup> Edition) specifies that *ClassDeclaration* and *ClassExpression* are strict mode codes.
+ECMAScript 2015 Language Specification (ECMA-262 6<sup>th</sup> Edition) specifies that *ClassDeclaration* and *ClassExpression* are strict mode productions.
-Thus, additional restriction will be applied when interpreting a class declaration or class expression.
+Thus, additional restrictions will be applied when parsing a class declaration or class expression.

 Examples: